 It’s been a week since I got back from the Dominican Republic.
-I was there for about ten days, and despite the smelly water and hot conditions in our second abode, I look back at the trip with fondness and a smile.
+I was there for about ten days, and despite the smelly water and hot conditions in our second abode, I look back with fondness.
+There are so many things to do in Punta Cana and Santo Domingo that don’t involve a resort, and I’m so excited for you to explore them!

 So that you all may also benefit from my discoveries in travel, here are the ten things that I found are unique to the DR, or which you should watch out for on your next trip there.
 Don’t forget about the little Latin American things that you should always expect, either, like throwing your toilet paper in the nearby trashcan!